We get into different ruts

 - An episode of Recess has Principal Prickly do this to his own picture while subject to Hypno Fool (and thinking he's a six-year-old child).
 At the end of the episode he gets distracted by it (thinking he looks pretty good with a goatee) and forgets to punish the cast.

 - Scooby-Doo and Shaggy have done this many times, usually with the "painting/statue coming to life" variation.

-- Ironically, in The Smurfs episode "Every Picture Smurfs A Story", Painter fixes up a picture of the artist Maestro (who turns out to be trapped in a portrait prison) by painting a mustache on him.
+- In episode "Every Picture Smurfs A Story", Painter fixes up a picture of the artist Maestro (who turns out to be trapped in a portrait prison) by painting a mustache on him.

 - Played straight in "Tattle-Tail Smurfs", when Brainy shows up with a copy of Quotations Of Brainy Smurf that has his face image defaced with a moustache...and Painter is seen holding a paintbrush behind his back.

-- Also the Gingerbread Smurfs from the eponymous episode painted mustaches on the Smurfs, including Smurfette.
+- The Gingerbread Smurfs from the eponymous episode painted mustaches on the Smurfs, including Smurfette.

 - In the Sonic Boom episode "Spacemageddonocalypse", Dr. Eggman takes Orbot and Cubot to his secret underground bunker, where he finds the place vandalized by them.
 He orders them to clean it up, including wiping a mustache off of a picture of him.
 Since Eggman already has a mustache, he gives us this line:

 Eggman: And get that mustache off my mustache!

 - The cartoon "Touché, Pussy Cat!" shows Nibbles using an artist brush to paint a caricature of Tom on a wall.
 When Nibbles realizes that Tom is glaring at him, Nibbles paints spectacles and a mustache on Tom's face.